yoda66/DNSBlackHole/README.md

 Also has the ability to allow the user to specify a TTL, and IP destination to resolve traffic to.

+Also included is a basic statistical analysis script for analyzing Microsoft DNS debugging logs.

 * Author: Joff Thyer
 * Black Hills Information Security
 * http://www.blackhillsinfosec.com/